mglst/ScalaGroups/README.md

 # ScalaGroups
-Implementation of groups in Scala
+Implementation of groups in Scala.

 The treasure trove of group computation for First year maths students in Oxford University

 ## Mathematical Groups